Try Cookiebot CMP free for 14 days… or forever if you have a small website.

 With the CJEU ruling, only necessary cookies are allowed to be pre-checked.

 With the CJEU ruling, websites are not allowed to have cookie consent banners with pre-checked checkboxes.
-We here at Cookiebot are on the front of the privacy fight, protecting the privacy of your end-users while bringing balanced and thorough consent management to your website.
+We here at Usercentrics, the parent-company of Cookiebot CMP, are on the front of the privacy fight, protecting the privacy of your end-users while bringing balanced and thorough consent management to your website.

 The CJEU ruling also has consequences for websites outside of the EU.
 If your website is located outside of Europe, but you have European users and therefore process data of European citizens, you are obligated to follow the CJEU ruling.